arnelenero/reactorlib/README.md

   (state, result) => newState
 ]
 ```

+### Do Not Mutate the State

+**IMPORTANT**: In defining your entity's reactions, the React golden rule of not mutating the component state also applies to the application state.
+So if your entity's state is of object or array type, always make sure to return a fresh object or array.

+### Example Usage

 Here is an example of a complete entity with both simple and async reactions: